nodejs/benchmarking/benchmarks/README.md

-If the benchmark requires any files that will not be part of the node distribution this is also the place to put those files as the benchmarking repo will be checked out as part of running the bencmarks so these files will be available.
+If the benchmark requires any files that will not be part of the node distribution this is also the place to put those files as the benchmarking repo will be checked out as part of running the benchmarks so these files will be available.

 ## Benchmark IDs and Stream IDs